 – What is a Golden Visa?

-A Golden Visa is a new type of residence visa, established by Law 14/2013 of the 27th September, aimed at non-resident foreigners who wish to enter Spanish territory in order to carry out a significant capital investment.
+A Golden Visa is a new type of residence visa, established by Law 14/2013 of the 27th September.
+It is aimed at non-resident foreigners who wish to enter Spanish territory to carry out a significant capital investment.

 – What types of Golden Visa are there?

 The Law distinguishes two big groups.
-Capital investments (in public debt, stocks or social shares in Spanish companies, bank deposits in Spanish financial entities and by the acquisition of real estate) and other types of investment (creating a company of general interest, highly qualified professionals and transfers within the same company).
+Capital investments (in public debt, stocks or social shares in Spanish companies, bank deposits in Spanish financial entities and acquisition of real estate).
+Other types of investment (creating a company of general interest, highly qualified professionals and transfers within the same company).

 – Does the Golden Visa authorize me to travel freely within the Schengen area?

 Yes.
 The investor’s visa authorizes to travel freely within the “Schengen” area.
 (Spain, France, Germany, Austria, Belgium, Denmark, Estonia, Finland, Greece, Hungary, Iceland, Italy, Lithuania, Czech Republic, Liechtenstein, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovenia, Slovakia, Sweden and Switzerland).